WaterFutures/EPyT-Flow/paper/paper.md

 ![Illustration of the functionality of the proposed toolbox *`EPyT-Flow`*.\label{fig:toolbox:structure}](figures/structure.drawio.png){ width=50% heigth=50%}

 The toolbox currently includes $16$ Water Distribution Networks (WDNs) that can be used for scenario generation.
-However, it also goes beyond pure scenario generation by providing access to $7$ popular and widely adopted benchmarks on event detection and localization (incl. their evaluation metrics) -- ready to be utilized for building and evaluating algorithms.
+It goes beyond pure scenario generation by providing access to $7$ popular and widely adopted benchmarks on event detection and localization (including their evaluation metrics) -- ready to be utilized for building and evaluating algorithms.
 Furthermore, it also provides an environment (inspired by the former [OpenAI Gym](https://gymnasium.farama.org/index.html)) for developing and implementing control algorithms for tasks such as energy efficient pump scheduling.

-In order to support modeling a wide variety of scenarios, the toolbox comes with $4$ different event types and a total number of $13$ pre-defined and implemented events ready to be utilized in custom scenarios:
+To support modeling of a wide variety of scenarios, the toolbox comes with $4$ different event types and a total number of $13$ pre-defined and implemented events ready to be utilized in custom scenarios:
-$3$ different leakages, $3$ actuator events, $5$ sensor faults, and $2$ communication events.
+$3$ different leakage types, $3$ actuator events, $5$ sensor fault types, and $2$ communication events.
-Furthermore, all those events can be easily customized as needed by the user.
+All the events can be easily customized by the user.

 Since the quantities in the real world are always subject to uncertainty, the toolbox comes with
 $11$ pre-defined types of uncertainties ranging from classic Gaussian noise to different types of